Founder and Executive Director

 I became involved with the Oral Cancer Foundation following the loss of my oldest brother to tongue cancer.
 This was a disease I had never heard of before, but after witnessing the devastating effects this had on my brother and other oral cancer patients, I decided to get involved.
 Through my annual memorial walk for my brother, (The David Nasto Walk) I am now raising awareness and hopefully saving some lives.
 OCF was the only organization I found which was totally dedicated to awareness, research and early detection programs, and I am proud to now be a part of it, and a proactive participant in changing the course of this disease in the world.

-As Director of Strategic Partnerships for the Oral Cancer Foundation, my responsibilities involve identifying and reaching out to businesses and organizations to develop mutually beneficial relationships that help raise awareness of Oral Cancer, and improve early discovery and diagnosis of the disease.
-My goal is to develop and maintain synergistic relationships with a wide range of entities, many far removed from the medical and dental sectors where we have found our core support to date.
-While some of these relationships manifest themselves as financial support from organizations with a shared value system, others provide corporate entities with useful exposure that only a relationship with a non-profit like OCF could provide.
+As a volunteer for the Oral Cancer Foundation, I get to be involved in identifying and reaching out to individuals and organizations to develop mutually beneficial relationships that help raise awareness of Oral Cancer, and improve early discovery and diagnosis of the disease.
+My goal is to develop and maintain synergistic relationships with a wide range of contacts, many far removed from the medical and dental sectors where we have found our core support to date.
+While some of these relationships manifest themselves as financial support from those with a shared value system, others provide corporate entities with useful exposure that only a relationship with a non-profit like OCF could provide.

 In January 2008 I was diagnosed with stage 4 squamous cell carcinoma oral cancer.
 The treatment and surgery that saved my life were not without consequence, as I was left severely disfigured and my speech significantly affected.
 I am now resolved to make a difference in the oral cancer paradigm, and help others avoid a similar experience.
-I found the Oral Cancer Foundation’s website in January of 2009 and have spent the last year educating myself and sharing that information with other cancer patients as well as reaching out to those in my community affected by cancer.
-When combined with my work skills prior to cancer, I believe that I can augment the effectiveness of the foundation's efforts, as I connect them to an ever-increasing group of corporate entities as their partner.
+I found the Oral Cancer Foundation’s website in January of 2009, and through this relationship began a new chapter of my life.
+I have spent the last year educating myself and sharing that information with other cancer patients as well as reaching out to those in my community affected by cancer.
+When combined with my work skills prior to cancer, I believe that I can augment the effectiveness of the foundation's efforts, as I connect them to an ever-increasing group of entities as their partner.

-Finding an opportunity to apply my skills at OCF, even with some of the physical compromises that I live with, gives me the opportunity to be engaged in a meaningful work life, as well as fulfilling my desires to raise public awareness, while educating and providing comfort and support to those struggling with this disease.
+Being given an opportunity to apply my skills at OCF, even with some of the physical compromises that I live with, provides me the opportunity to be engaged in a meaningful work life again, as well as fulfilling my desires to raise public awareness, while educating and providing comfort and support to those struggling with this disease.

 Senior Patient Advocate